 - Mentoring: one-on-one and small group mentoring consistent with the evidence-based standards of recruitment, screening, training, matching, monitoring and support, and closure;

 - Restorative justice: service learning projects that embrace the three goals of the Balanced and Restorative Justice model: accountability, public safety, and competency;

 - Community-wide efforts to reduce crime and violence: collaboration with communities and system officials to assess and reduce community violence; and

 - Post-program support and follow-up: regular contact to continue for at least nine months after program completion to ensure program participants remain employed and in school.

-As the coordinator for Youth Futures, CYJ will structure the program, select and contract with local providers in each city, provide implementation assistance, administer grant funds, and monitor program progress.
+As the coordinator for Youth Futures, CYJ is responsible for structuring the program, selecting and contracting with a local provider in each city, providing implementation assistance, administering grant funds, and monitoring program progress.